Siguza/IOHIDeous/docs/index.md

 }
 ```

-From Sierra 10.12.0 through High Sierra 10.13.0, that yields `0x5ae8`.
+From Sierra 10.12.0 all through High Sierra 10.13.0 <!-- TODO 10.13.1 -->, that yields `0x5ae8`.
 That's also quite a lot... in other words, we can slap one monster of a memory structure an entire two gigabytes back and forth through memory (that's what inspired the name "IOHIDeous").

 Now, a priori we know neither where this structure resides, nor where any other kernel memory lies in respect to it.
 So far we only know that it is allocated via an `IOBufferMemoryDescriptor`, which for `kIOMemoryKernelUserShared` goes through `iopa_alloc`, and subsequently maps the memory into the provided task, if any - in this case the `kernel_task`, so the mapping ends up on the `kernel_map`.
 Knowing its sharing type and (rounded) size, we can easily find it with `kmap`: